classicemmaeasy/Curacel-Claim-Assistant/readme.md

 ### /extract endpoint

-- Accepts an image or PDF.
+- User uploads a PDF or image.

-- Passes it to Gemini Vision Pro 2.5.

-- Extracts structured info in a flexible JSON schema.
+- The file is temporarily saved and processed using an OCR model (e.g., Google Gemini Vision pro 2.5).

+- Extracted text is parsed and structured into key-value JSON.

+- Structured data is stored in in-memory storage for quick access.

-- Stores result in memory with a generated document_id.
+- The API returns the structured JSON and a unique document_id.

 ### /ask endpoint